19hours/sg-statutes/Acts/Companies Act.md

 ### Authority for off-market acquisition on equal access scheme

-76C\.—(1) A company, whether or not it is listed on a securities exchange, may make a purchase or acquisition of its own shares otherwise than on a securities exchange (referred to in this section as an off-market purchase) if the purchase or acquisition is made in accordance with an equal access scheme authorised in advance by the company in general meeting.
+76C\.—(1) A company, whether or not it is listed on a securities exchange in Singapore or any securities exchange outside Singapore, may make a purchase or acquisition of its own shares otherwise than on a securities exchange in Singapore or any securities exchange outside Singapore (referred to in this section as an off-market purchase) if the purchase or acquisition is made in accordance with an equal access scheme authorised in advance by the company in general meeting.

 [38/98; 42/2001]

+[Act 36 of 2014 wef 01/07/2015]

 (2) The notice specifying the intention to propose the resolution to authorise an off-market purchase referred to in subsection (1) must —

-(a) specify the maximum number of shares or the maximum percentage of ordinary issued share capital authorised to be purchased or acquired;
+(a) specify the maximum number of shares or the maximum percentage of ordinary shares authorised to be purchased or acquired;

+[Act 36 of 2014 wef 01/07/2015]

 (b) determine the maximum price which may be paid for the shares;